 If the Court finds that the mortgagor is in default of the mortgage payments, final judgment will be issued in favor of the plaintiff.
 The final judgment sets forth the costs due to the plaintiff, such as principal charges, interest, court costs, and attorney fees.

 What is done prior to the foreclosure sale?

 In addition to the assessment of costs, the final judgment will list instructions for the sale of the mortgaged property at a public auction.
-The instructions will include a description of the property to be sold; the time, place, and date of the sale; the amount due on the mortgage; and instructions to the s Office regarding distribution of the proceeds of the sale if someone other than the plaintiff is the successful bidder.
+The instructions will include a description of the property to be sold; the time, place, and date of the sale; the amount due on the mortgage; and instructions to our office regarding distribution of the proceeds of the sale if someone other than the plaintiff is the successful bidder.

-The original final judgment is filed and recorded with the s Office.
-Simultaneously with filing the final judgment, or shortly thereafter, the plaintiff must provide a Notice of Sale for issuance by the s Office.
+The original final judgment is filed and recorded with our office.
+Shortly thereafter, the plaintiff may provide a Notice of Sale for Issuance by our office.

 How do I find out about mortgage foreclosure sales?

-A copy of the notice must be advertised in a local newspaper authorized by law to accept legal notices.
+A copy of the notice will be advertised in a local newspaper authorized by law to accept legal notices.
 The advertisement must be published once a week for 2 consecutive weeks, and the second publication must be at least 5 days before the sale date.
-Before the foreclosure sale occurs, the plaintiff must file with the s Office an Affidavit of Publisher which proves the sale has been properly advertised.
+The plaintiff will file an Affidavit of Publisher with our office.

 May a person who is not involved in the foreclosure lawsuit bid on the property?

-by clicking "View Foreclosures" Online on the Clerk's homepage.
-You will see the list of sales scheduled, and may select a date to view the case number, style of the case and legal description.
+Click on the date on the calendar and the list of cases being auctioned will appear.
+Select a case number to view the final judgment which includes the case number, style of the case and legal description.

 What information is important to know for prospective bidders prior to the sale?